Fields of moduli and the arithmetic of tame quotient singularities: The arithmetic of tame quotient singularities

 \begin{proof} We can assume that $K$ is algebraically closed.
 Since $\cha K$ does not divide $|G|$ we have that $K^{d}$ decomposes as a sum of irreducible representations.
 But the degree of any irreducible representation divides $|G|$: this is standard in characteristic~$0$, and follows from \cite[\S15.5]{serre-linear-representations} if $\cha K > 0$.
 So $K^{d}$ decomposes as a sum of $1$-dimensional representations, and we obtain the result. \end{proof}

-Since $G$ is abelian, then $\cG$ is associated to a cohomology class $c\in\H^{2}(k,G')$, where $G'$ is a twisted form of $G$ over $k$.
+Since $G$ is abelian, then $\cG$ is associated with a cohomology class $c\in\H^{2}(k,G')$, where $G'$ is a twisted form of $G$ over $k$.
 Because of this, it is enough to prove that there exists a finite field extension $k'/k$ of degree prime with $|G|$ which splits $\cG$: this would imply that $[k':k]c\in\H^{2}(k,G')$ is trivial and hence that $c$ is trivial, too.

 Let us proceed by induction on $d$, starting from the case $d = 1$, which is trivial.
 Assume that the theorem holds in dimension $d-1$.
-Let $E$ be its associated variety; since $E_{K}\simeq\PP^{d-1}/\overline{G}$, we have that $E$ has liftable singularities by the inductive hypothesis.
+Let $E$ be its associated variety; since $E_{K}\simeq\PP^{d-1}/\overline{G}$ where $\overline{G}$ is the image of $G$ in $\PGL_{d}(K)$, we have that $E$ has liftable singularities by the inductive hypothesis.
 Thanks to Proposition~\ref{prop:var-split} it is enough to find a finite field extension $k'/k$ of degree prime with $|G|$ and such that $E(k')\neq\emptyset$.